 - Follow the Country Code, particularly in relation to gates.

 PLEASE NOTE: any dog brought to the beat must be kept in your vehicle but can be exercised at lunch time.
 Dogs must be kept on a lead and owners must clean-up after their dogs.
+Please be mindful of sheep and other livestock.
 Dogs are not allowed in the fishing hut.

 - Be considerate to fellow Anglers.

 - The tenant shall not be permitted to assign his/her tenancy or to sub-let except with the express permission of the proprietors or their agents.

 - The ghillies’ word is final.

 - Rents are payable as follows: when a full week booking is made more than two months in advance a 25% deposit, which will be non returnable, must be paid to confirm; the balance will be payable one month prior to the date of fishing.
 All other bookings must be paid in full to confirm the booking.
 Please note that all rents quoted are net of VAT.
 The proprietors shall not be bound to refund any rents paid in the event of cancellation for whatever reason.

 - The proprietors will accept no liability whatever for damage, injury or loss to the persons or belongings of the tenant, or those in his/her party, from whatever cause arising, nor can they be held in any way responsible for adverse weather conditions or acts of God.

 NOTE: Contravention of the above rules may result in future access being denied.